hopkira/k9/README.md

 # K9 Robot Dog Software
 ## Featuring come, heel, chess playing and real time in character conversation.

 Core repository for the 2022 version of the K9 robot dog software.
+Designed to run on a 2GB Raspberry Pi 4.

 Major update to K9 in preparation for moving to ROS2.
 Splits major programs down into smaller modules with Redis and MQTT acting as the integration point of the robot state (Redis acting as a shared black board and MQTT being used to provide pub/sub between modules).